 - Salt to taste

-- In a bowl combine blanched mushrooms, onion, jalapeno and cilantro.
+- In a bowl combine blanched mushrooms, onion, jalapeno, tomatoes, and cilantro.
 Add lime juice and olive oil and toss gently.
 Salt to taste.

 - Marinate for a couple of hours/overnight allowing the flavors to marry.

 - Serve as a topping for fish, chicken, grilled steak, or as an appetizer with a basket of your favorite chips.